Benefit's Newest Product Gave Me The Fluffy, Brushed-Up Brows Of My Dreams

 Excellent juice aside, let’s talk about the wand.
 Unlike shorter, wider brow brushes that deposit a lot of product, the elongated, tapered brush on Fluff Up allows you to actually work the product in just where you want it.
 I find that with a longer brush, I also use fewer strokes distributing the product since it does so much of the work for you.

-Twenty-six dollars is a lot to spend on a single brow gel, but if you've spent hundreds on products that don't deliver on their claims, you know the frustration.
-Plus, having used it in a variety of climates (everywhere from the brisk ski slopes in northern Japan to balmy waterfront dinners in Miami), I can say with confidence that it keeps brows looking flawless for hours on end — and is truly worth every penny.
+Forty dollars is a lot to spend on a single brow gel, but if you've spent hundreds on multiple products that don't deliver on their claims, you know the frustration.
+Plus, having used it in a variety of climates (everywhere from the brisk ski slopes in northern Japan to balmy waterfront dinners in Sydney), I can say with confidence that it keeps brows looking flawless for hours on end — and is truly worth every penny.